j-tai/promptress/README.md

 Fortunately, promptress takes **less than 5 ms** to render (but YMMV).

+## Features

+* Lightning fast
+* Shows the exit code of the last command
+* Shows the current working directory
+* Shows the current Git branch

 ## Installing

 You can install this project with Cargo: